nextgenthemes/advanced-responsive-video-embedder/README.txt

 <p class="lead">Thanks to everyone who bought the <a href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase">Pro Addon</a></p>

 <p>I really appreciate this.
 I commercialized parts of this plugin because I no longer can work on this for free and donations were not really doing it.
 I am glad not everyone thinks, everything needs to be gratis on the Internet, especially in Open Source.
 The Pro Addon, like the base version here, is still Free Software - free as in Freedom! not as in gratis.
-Well, actually I have given 712 licenses out free of charge to legacy users.
-I am thinking of stopping the giveaways.</p>
+Well, actually I have given 720 and counting licenses out free of charge to legacy users.</p>

 <a class="btn btn-primary btn-lg" href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/#purchase">Purchase Pro Addon</a>